DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-TheDagger24/README.md

       - p v ¬p ≡ T
       - p ∧ ¬p ≡ F
 - A lot of hard problems were encountered this week.
+- Implication Equivalence was also discussed.
+   - p→q = ¬p∨q
+- The "Superman" problem was given as a homework.
+At the end, we were able to prove that he doesn`t exist.

 #Week3
 - On this week, we tackled proofs for our lesson.